Famous Cigar Smokers

 This man has dominated the action world for 40 years and is still going strong.
 He has created some of the most iconic action characters such as Rocky Balboa, John Rambo, and Barney Ross from his new Expendables films.

 Sly is a true brother of the leaf and believes in the community and camaraderie that comes with smoking cigars.
-He claims his favorite cigar of all time is the Fuente Fuente Opus X. No one is going to disagree with you there, Rock.
+If you were wondering which is the Sylvester Stallone cigar, he claims that his favorite of all time is the Fuente Fuente Opus X. No one is going to disagree with you there, Rock.